Birdwatching in Oklahoma

 C Browning Tulsa Weekend English

-I've been living and birding in Tulsa since 2000.
-I also chair the Field Trips Committee of the Tulsa Audubon Society (http://www.tulsaaudubon.org/), so I'm familiar with where to find birds in any given season all around Tulsa and, indeed, most of Oklahoma.
+I've been living and birding in Tulsa since 2000 and have chaired the Field Trips Committee of the Tulsa Audubon Society www.tulsaaudubon.org, so I'm familiar with where to find birds in any given season all around Tulsa and, indeed, most of Oklahoma.
 And even if I don't know where to find the bird(s) you're looking for, I probably know who to ask for help.
 Feel free to contact me if you're planning to visit Tulsa and would like to see some of our birds; I'll even take you there myself, if I'm available while you're here.

 Professional Guides